The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: Introduction

-In the present paper, first, we examine the security against the intercept/resend attack on Bub's quantum key distribution protocol by evaluating a probability that Alice and Bob cannot detect Eve's illegal acts and a probability that Eve guesses right at the random secret key Alice obtains.
-We show that these probabilities are given by $5/6=0.833...$ and $(5+3\sqrt{2})/10=0.924...$ respectively if Eve uses the Breidbart basis.
+In the present paper, first, we examine the security against the intercept/resend attack on Bub's quantum key distribution protocol by evaluating a probability $P_{\mbox{ AB}}$ that Alice and Bob cannot detect Eve's illegal acts and a probability $P_{\mbox{ E}}$ that Eve guesses right at the random secret key Alice obtains.
+We show that $P_{\mbox{ AB}}$ and $P_{\mbox{ E}}$ are given by $5/6\simeq 0.833$ and $(5+3\sqrt{2})/10\simeq 0.924$ respectively if Eve uses the Breidbart basis.
 From these results, we can conclude that Bub's protocol is more vulnerable than the BB84 scheme under the intercept/resend attack.

-Second, we study the security against the collective attack on Bub's protocol by estimating the two probabilities explained in the previous paragraph.
-For the collective attack, Eve lets her probe interact with the single qubit flying between Alice and Bob.
+Second, we study the security against the translucent attack on Bub's protocol by estimating $P_{\mbox{ AB}}$ and $P_{\mbox{ E}}$.
+For the translucent attack, Eve lets her probe interact with the single qubit flying between Alice and Bob.
 Because the unitary transformation applied to Eve's probe and the single qubit has many real parameters, it is very difficult to find Eve's optimum strategy.
-Thus, imposing some constraints upon Eve's unitary transformation, we make its degrees of freedom small.
-In the current paper, under these restraints, we characterize Eve's collective attack with two real parameters and optimize her strategy.
+Thus, imposing some constraints upon Eve's unitary transformation, we make its degrees of freedom small and optimize her strategies.
+From these analyses, we can conclude that Bub's protocol is not safer than the BB84 scheme under the translucent attacks, as well.

-However, this approach does not assure whether or not Eve's strategy that we find is best for Eve herself in general because our restrictions imposed upon Eve's unitary transformation may not be very natural and reasonable.
-Within our reach of analyses of the collective attacks, we cannot find Eve's strategy where she guesses right at Alice's secret bit with probability unity.
-Contrastingly, the collective attack on the BB84 scheme lets the probability that Eve makes a correct guess be unity under a specified situation \cite{Cirac1997}.
-These facts suggest that the strategies we examine may not be optimum for Eve in general.
-Thus, we cannot conclude which is securer, Bub's protocol or the BB84 scheme under the collective attack.

 So far, the security against each specified attack on Bub's quantum key distribution protocol has not been studied in a systematic manner.
 How about the security situation of this protocol is as follows.
-It has not been proved to be secure under the collective attack or the coherent attack.
+It has not been proved to be secure under the translucent attack or the coherent attack.
 Even its security against the intercept/resend attack has not been examined precisely yet.
 We have to say that the study of security of Bub's protocol is still at a very early stage of development.
 This point is the motivation for the current paper.